katiestar99/ansible/docs/docsite/rst/user_guide/windows_winrm.rst

     Set-Item -Path WSMan:\localhost\Service\Auth\Certificate -Value $true

 ..
 Note:: Encrypted private keys cannot be used as the urllib3 library that
-    is used by Ansible for WinRM does not support this functionality.
+    is used by Assible for WinRM does not support this functionality.

 Generate a Certificate
 ++++++++++++++++++++++